A Novel Technique for Evidence based Conditional Inference in Deep Neural Networks via Latent Feature Perturbation: Proposed Approach

-Note that the weights in the task specific branches, i.e., $W_{yz}$ and $W_{az}$, can only affect losses defined over the respective tasks (items 1 and 2 above).
+Note that the weights in the task specific branches, i.e., $W_{yz}$ and $W_{az}$, can only affect losses defined over the respective tasks (Eqs.
+1 and 2 above).
 On the other hand, weights $W_{zx}$ in the trunk affect the losses defined over both the primary as well as the auxiliary tasks.
-Next, we describe our approach of back-propagating the loss over the evidence.